 Visitors to London who are hoping to see as much of the city as possible during their stay should plan their getaway to include at least a few of these wonderful destinations, with many offering a rich and interesting history for guests to explore.

-Here are the details of just some of the capital’s best-loved squares and public spaces.
+Here are the details of just some of the capital’s best-loved and famous squares and public spaces.
 We hope you enjoy them!

 Originally built in the 14th century and one of the most iconic landmarks of the city throughout the ages, Trafalgar Square continues to hold a place in the heart of all Londoners, as a commemoration of the capital’s and Britain’s rich and compelling history.